holium/realm-support/README.md

 ## Changelog

+### `v0.0.79` - 01/13/23
+* 639 right click delete room by @Tenari
+* Toolbar rename folder by @ajlamarc
+* 640 mute status remote peer by @Tenari
+* sub to dm wire in %chat if we aren't already subbed, whenever we send… by @Tenari
+* 1-12-23 - nightly fixes by @drunkplato
+* forcing 0.79 build again by @lodlev-migdev

 ### `v0.0.78` - 01/06/23
 * package.json fix typo `lib/rooom` -> `lib/room` by @niblyx-malnus
 * forcing email fix by @drunkplato